GamerFromGamerTown/GamerFromGamerTown/README.md

 Hello!
-I'm a Linux user (NixOS) interested in fucking around with computers.
+I'm a Linux user (NixOS) who likes in fucking around with computers.